A History of Africa

 Though their main interest was economics, the Ptolemies, being good Greeks, felt they had to sponsor activities for the mind.
 They enlarged Alexandria until it held about 500,000 people, making it the action center of the Hellenistic (Greek-speaking) world.
 Ptolemy I also started construction on the famous Alexandria Library, the largest of the ancient world.
 Estimates of the size of the Alexandria Library range from 120,000 to 700,000 books.
 We're not sure how the ancients came up with these numbers; multiple copies of the same book may have counted as more than one book, and if a book's text required more than one scroll, it might have counted as more than one book as well.
 Callimachus of Cyrene, the librarian in 245 B.C., composed the first library catalog, the Pinakes, and it took up 120 volumes.(6)

 Two years before his death, Ptolemy I revived the custom of co-regencies by crowning his son, Ptolemy II.
-The second Ptolemy proved to be a chip off the old block, making Egypt both richer and stronger.
+This was his second son, and the eldest son, Ptolemy Keraunos ("Thunderbolt"), was forced into exile; Keraunos then tried unsuccessfully to take the European portion of Alexander's empire for himself.
+Ptolemy II proved to be a chip off the old block, making Egypt both richer and stronger.
 Abroad, he won the First Syrian War, even landing on the doorstep of the Seleucid capital by capturing coastal Syria.(7) The Second Syrian War did not go as well, because Macedonia and the Seleucids ganged up against Egypt, but Ptolemy managed to end that war by giving his daughter, Berenice, in marriage to the Seleucid king; although he lost some Asian territory, he still came out ahead.
 At home, Ptolemy II built the Pharos, the world's largest lighthouse, one of the famous "seven wonders."
 Its height has been estimated at anywhere from 393 to 600 feet high (450 feet is the most likely figure), and at night, the beacon on top could be seen from thirty miles away.
 This had been one of his father's projects, and Ptolemy II finished another one, by completing the Alexandria Library.
 As was hoped, the world's leading scholars, scientists, poets and artists gathered here; the government encouraged this by paying for their food and domitories.

 Ptolemy II wanted the Library to contain all of the world's knowledge.
 We hear of the Ptolemies collecting books for the Library by sending buyers to the book fairs held at Athens and Rhodes.
 We also hear, though it sounds like an exaggeration, that whenever a ship arrived in Alexandria's harbor, officials boarded the ship and confiscated any books that they found.
 The books were sent to the Library to be copied, and the copies were given to the previous owner, while they kept the originals.
 At some point, because Alexandria attracted a large Jewish community, Ptolemy also became interested in the Jews' sacred literature.
 However, just copying a Torah scroll wouldn't do him any good, because he couldn't read Hebrew.
 Many Jews couldn't read it either, because after Jerusalem fell to the Babylonians in 587 B.C., the Jews stopped using Hebrew outside of their synagogues; the Jews of Alexandria had already switched to Greek.
 The solution was to hire rabbis as scribes and have them translate the Old Testament into Greek; we call this text the Septuagint ("seventy") because tradition states that seventy-two rabbis did the job, and they completed the Torah portion (the first five books) in seventy-two days.